Freya-LR/CS6601-A0/README.md

 conda activate ai_env
 ```

-The environment is not attached to any specific folder, you can freely navigate to different directories while it's activated.
+The environment is not attached to any specific folder, and you can freely navigate to different directories while it's activated.
 If you want to change the environment you can deactivate it using `conda deactivate` and then activate another env.
 To see the list of all environments you have on your machine you can run `conda env list`.

 <a name="pkg"/></a>
 ## Packages

 ![Python Logo](https://www.python.org/static/community_logos/python-logo-master-v3-TM.png)

-We will be using multiple python packages throughout this class, here are some of them:
+We will be using multiple python packages throughout this class.
+Here are some of them:

 * **jupyter** - interactive notebook (you will learn more about them soon)
 * **numpy** - a package for scientific computing (multi-dimensional array manipulation)